google/cel-go/ext/README.md

 ### Cel.Bind

-Binds a simple identifier to an initialization expression which may be used in a subsequenct result expression.
+Binds a simple identifier to an initialization expression which may be used in a subsequent result expression.
 Bindings may also be nested within each other.

     cel.bind(<varName>, <initExpr>, <resultExpr>)